 Issuers receive the funds raised from their offering in the form of stable coin payments into their wallet.
 Coupon payments are debited from their wallets and paid out to Investor wallets automatically.
 A fiat-backed stable coin (i.e. e-money or digital cash) is used within the platform for the following process steps:

-Additionally, since January 1st, 2020 the provision of digital asset custody has been added to the German Banking Act (KWG) as a regulated financial service.
+in 2021, Germany put into force the eWpG which enabled regulated institutions to provide custody of crypto assets as a new type of ‘financial service’ by incorporating it into the German Banking Act (Kreditwesengesetz – KWG).
+This move came after the provision of digital asset custody has been added to the German Banking Act (KWG) as a regulated financial service in 2020.
 To obtain a crypto custody license, custody providers need to maintain a minimum core capital of EUR 125k and must have two executives competent in digital asset custody.
-The service can be provided from within an existing legal entity, therefore banks and custodians can add digital asset custody to their existing product lines